renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 ```

 **Warning:** Renovate does not support scheduled minutes or "at an exact time" granularity.
+Granularity must be at least one hour.

-Renovate uses the [@breejs/later](https://github.com/breejs/later) library to parse the text.
+Renovate uses the [@breejs/later](https://github.com/breejs/later) library to parse the text, so Renovate is limited to that library's syntax support.
 Read the parser documentation at [breejs.github.io/later/parsers.html#text](https://breejs.github.io/later/parsers.html#text) for more details.
 The _@breejs/later_ library also handles the concepts of "days", time_before", and "time_after".